kevinyr/windows-driver-docs/windows-driver-docs-pr/wdf/kmdf-version-history.md

 This topic lists versions of Kernel-Mode Driver Framework (KMDF), the corresponding versions of the Windows operating system, and the changes made in each release.

-The following table shows the release history of the KMDF library:
+The following table shows the release history of the KMDF library: chagne

 <table>
 <colgroup>